George W. Bush shoe-throwing incident: Reaction

-Following the incident, The New York Times reported that Al-Zaidi was embraced around the Arab world.
+Following the incident, The New York Times reported that al-Zaidi was embraced around the Arab world.
 Al-Zaidi found support from his employer, Awn Hussain Al Khashlok, thousands of protesters in Iraq, some Iraqi politicians, people in Syria, a charity in Libya, and from "around 200 lawyers" including some U.S. citizens.
 Al-Zaidi's action was criticised by the government of Nouri al-Maliki.
 After the incident the office of Nouri al-Maliki criticised al-Zaidi's action and "demanded" an on-air apology from Al-Baghdadia TV.
 Al-Baghdadia TV issued a statement demanding al-Zaidi's release:

 Al-Baghdadia television demands that the Iraqi authorities immediately release their stringer Muntadhar al-Zaidi, in line with the democracy and freedom of expression that the American authorities promised the Iraqi people on the ousting of former Iraqi leader Saddam Hussein....
 Any measures against Muntadar will be considered the acts of a dictatorial regime.

-In Tikrit a copper statue of three meters (10') height was dedicated to his action as a monument.
+In Tikrit, a 3 m copper statue was dedicated to his action as a monument.
 It had his shoe's shape and an honouring poem as an inscription.
 It was designed by Laith al-Amari.
 The statue was taken down according to police order shortly after erection.
-Al-Zaidi has been named as the world's third most powerful Arab, in the Arabian Business Power 100 list 2009.
+Al-Zaidi was named as the world's third most powerful Arab, in the Arabian Business Power 100 list 2009.

 A joke that was made amongst Iraqis stated that then Prime Minister, Nouri al-Maliki, should be "called up" to the national football team as a goalkeeper as his attempt of blocking the shoe was made "masterfully".

-In September 2009, London-based artist Pawel Waniewski created ‘Proud Shoes’ in tribute to Muntazer al-Zaidi's ‘shoe flying' incident.
-Waniewski's tribute to Mr. al-Zaidi’s was a 21kg bronze piece of art depicting the thrown shoes, completely gilded in 24 carat gold.
+In September 2009, London-based artist Pawel Waniewski created "Proud Shoes" in tribute to Muntazer al-Zaidi's "shoe flying" incident.
+Waniewski's tribute to Mr. al-Zaidi's was a 21 kg bronze piece of art depicting the thrown shoes, completely gilded in 24 carat gold.

-On 3 March 2010, Blancox, a Colombian detergent manufacturer made an advertisement out of the shoe-throwing incident, by replacing the shoes with beautiful bouquets of flowers to signify 'fabric freshness and softness treasured in it'.
+On 3 March 2010, Blancox, a Colombian detergent manufacturer made an advertisement out of the shoe-throwing incident, by replacing the shoes with beautiful bouquets of flowers to signify "fabric freshness and softness treasured in it".